-- 7.7.3 Buildings at Gateway Intersections shown on Map XX-3 Structure Plan and Map XX-4 Public Realm and Conceptual Park Locations will be designed with high quality architectural materials and design detail to emphasize the importance of these focal points as entrances to the Heritage Heights community from the Town of Caledon and the Town of Halton Hills, as well as from existing neighbourhoods south of Bovaird Drive and east of Mississauga Road.
-Landscaping and enhancements to the public realm treatments will establish and reinforce the significance and importance of Gateway Intersections. - 7.7.4 Edges have a significant role in determining the interface with adjacent land uses and development blocks.
-Along Arterial Roads, which are the primary edges of a community, buildings will be sited and oriented toward the street to create a consistent built edge and variety of built form which activate the street. - 7.7.5 Buildings at gateway locations will be sited and orientated to address the intersection and contribute to the establishment of a well-structured focal point.
+- 8.8.6 Edges have a significant role in determining the interface with adjacent land uses and development blocks.
+Along Arterial Roads, which are the primary edges of a community, buildings will be sited and oriented toward the street to create a consistent built edge and variety of built form which activate the street. - 8.8.7 Buildings at gateway locations will be sited and orientated to address the intersection and contribute to the establishment of a well-structured focal point.
 A superior form of architectural design and detail.
 In addition to site design, landscaping and appropriate buffer treatment will be required to recognize, establish, and reinforce their focal significance.

-7.8 Sun, Shadow and Wind
+8.9 Sun, Shadow and Wind

-- 7.8.1 Development will create comfortable conditions for pedestrians by ensuring access to sunlight and mitigating wind impact. - 7.8.2 Sufficient space between tall and mid-rise buildings will be provided to protect for light and privacy for dwelling units in the development and contribute to outdoor amenity space for residents. - 7.8.3 The height, mass and location of buildings adjacent to or near parks and open space areas will be designed to maximize access to sunlight and minimize shadow impact.
+- 8.9.1 Development will create comfortable conditions for pedestrians by giving consideration to sun and shadowing impacts and the implications of wind tunneling. - 8.9.2 Sufficient space between tall and mid-rise buildings will be provided to protect for light and privacy for dwelling units in the development and contribute to outdoor amenity space for residents. - 8.9.3 The height, mass and location of buildings adjacent to or near parks and open space areas will be designed to maximize access to sunlight and minimize shadow impact.

-7.9 Views and Vistas
+8.10 Views and Vistas

-7.9.1 Views and vistas of the natural heritage system will be incorporated within the community design and develop such features as visual and functional community focal points, where appropriate.
+8.10.1 Views and vistas of the natural heritage system will be incorporated within the community design and develop such features as visual and functional community focal points, where appropriate.

-7.10 General Built Form
+8.11 General Built Form

-7.10.1 Any required rail safety, air quality and noise/vibration mitigation structures or other measures such as berms and noise walls should be of a high design quality.
-Berms should be landscaped and maintained and opportunities for murals and community artwork should be explored on the face of noise walls and other structures which are visible from the public realm.

-7.10.2 All development within the Secondary Plan Area will consult and give due consideration to Crime Prevention Through Environmental Design (C.P.T.E.D.) principles and incorporate physical design features that promote proper design and the effective use of the built environment, as considered appropriate by the City.
+- 8.11.1 Any required rail safety, and noise/vibration mitigation structures or other measures such as berms and noise walls should be of a high design quality.
+Berms should be landscaped and maintained and opportunities for murals and community artwork should be explored on the face of noise walls and other structures which are visible from the public realm. - 8.11.2 All development within the Secondary Plan Area will consult and give due consideration to Crime Prevention Through Environmental Design (C.P.T.E.D.) principles and incorporate physical design features that promote proper design and the effective use of the built environment, as considered appropriate by the City.
 Particular attention will be paid to addressing the residential land use interface with other designations.

-8 Culture and Heritage
+9 Culture and Heritage

-The Secondary Plan Area includes a diverse range of significant cultural heritage features and landscapes that are historically, architecturally and/or contextually significant rural and agricultural properties and are valued for the important contribution they make to our understanding of the history of a place, an event or a people.
+The Secondary Plan Area includes a diverse range of significant built heritage resources and cultural heritage landscapes that are historically, architecturally and/or contextually significant rural and agricultural properties valued for the important contribution they make to our understanding of the history of a place, an event or a people.

-There are twenty-three (23) cultural heritage resources within the Secondary Plan Area, consisting of twenty-one active spaces, including farmscapes, rural residential properties, a place of worship and a cemetery.
+There are twenty-three (23) cultural heritage resources within the Secondary Plan Area, consisting of twenty-one (21) active properties, including farmscapes, rural residential properties, a place of worship and a cemetery.
 These resources have been identified as candidates for conservation and integration into future land use development in the Secondary Plan Area.

-The Secondary Plan Area also has the potential for the discovery of archaeological resources, including buildings of architectural and/or historic interest and landscapes.
+The Secondary Plan Area also has the potential for the discovery of archaeological resources including artifacts, archaeological sites, and marine archaeological sites.
 Archaeological resources include the physical remains and contextual setting of any structure, event, place, feature or object which is on or below the surface of land or water.